 Tom Wavering, Executive Director

-Mr. Wavering joined the University of Oklahoma in September 2016 as the founding Executive Director of the Tom Love Innovation Hub (I-Hub) with the mission to increase innovation and entrepreneurship across Oklahoma through a mix of resources, programs, services and collaborations.
-As a national expert in the federal Small Business Innovation Research (SBIR) program, Mr. Wavering founded and leads the I-Hub’s statewide Oklahoma Catalyst Programs which provide SBIR-related networking, training and mentoring efforts across Oklahoma.
+Mr. Wavering joined the University of Oklahoma in September 2016 as the founding Executive Director of the I-Hub with the mission to increase innovation and entrepreneurship across Oklahoma through a mix of resources, programs, services, and collaborations.
+As a national expert in the federal SBIR program, Mr. Wavering founded and leads the I-Hub’s OK Catalyst program which provides statewide SBIR-related networking, training, and mentoring efforts.
 In 2019, Wavering joined the faculty of the Price College of Business, creating and teaching the course “Entrepreneurship for Science and Technology.”
 Prior to OU, Mr. Wavering had 18 years of experience in the research, development, and commercialization of innovative technologies through various technical and executive leadership roles with Intelligent Automation, Inc. (IAI) in Rockville, MD and Luna Innovations in Blacksburg, VA and Charlottesville, VA.

-NIH SBIR Accelerator GA
+Anita Ly, NIH SBIR Accelerator GA